seamapper/SAT_Planner/README.md

 - **Elevation Profiles**: View elevation and slope profiles for drawn lines
 - **Activity Log**: Collapsible side panel below the map (expand/collapse strip)
 - **Export Capabilities**: Export survey plans in CSV, Shapefile, GeoJSON, asciiplan, LNW, PNG (high and/or low resolution), and companion text/statistics formats (varies by tab)
+- **Export Name**: Suggested basenames update automatically when blank or still matching the auto-generated pattern; **custom Export Names are preserved** and are not overwritten on Enter/blur or when plan parameters regenerate (Accuracy, Performance, Calibration, ADCP, Backscatter)
 - **Export Types** dialog (button on import/export panels): Toggle optional export products by format; choices are saved in `~/.cal_ref_planner_config.json` under `export_type_options`
 - **Survey Import**: Import calibration, accuracy, performance, and line plans from DDD, DMS, DMM, LNW, CSV, GeoJSON, GPX, shapefile (`.shp`), or GeoPackage (`.gpkg`) (performance, calibration, and accuracy imports use an assignment dialog when geometry is ambiguous; shapefile/GPKG geometry is reprojected from its source CRS to WGS84 automatically)
 - **EEZ Overlay**: EEZ layer with opacity control (default 80%) and hover `GEONAME` tooltip lookup